gsscoder/exprengine/README.md

-Expression Engine Library 1.0.0.0 Alfa.
+Expression Engine Library 1.0.0.1 Alfa.
 ===
 This project is a simple mathematical expression parser written in C#.
 It's the refactoring of an old project and now uses shunting-yard algorithm.
 It was written primarily for fun and currently doesn't support variables and functions; but it will in near future, along with other features.

+News:
+---
+  - Solution now opens in MonoDevelop without problems.
+  - All line endings converted to unix form.

 To build:
 ---